bmaltais/kohya_ss/README.md

 -l LOG_DIR, --log-dir=LOG_DIR Set the custom log directory for kohya_ss.
 -n, --no-setup                Skip all setup steps and only validate python requirements then launch GUI.
 -p, --public                  Expose public URL in runpod mode.
 Won't have an effect in other modes.
+-r, --repair                  This runs the installation repair operations.
+These could take a few minutes to run.
--r, --runpod                  Forces a runpod installation.
+--runpod                      Forces a runpod installation.
 Useful if detection fails for any reason.
 --setup-only                  Do not launch GUI.
 Only conduct setup operations.
 -s, --skip-space-check        Skip the 10Gb minimum storage space check.
 -u, --update                  Update kohya_ss with specified branch, repo, or latest stable if git's unavailable.